d01000100/3d-pinball/README.md

 By pressing the `left` or `right` arrows, the left or right paddles will turn up respectively.

+By pressing `Ctrl + E` you can activate / deactivate the debug bullet renderer.

 ## Project overview

 We used Bullet for simulating movement, forces and collision detection and responses.